How to Remove Vinyl Flooring?

 2. Remove the Quarter-Round Trims

 Most often, people install the quarter-round trim in front of the baseboard in order to cover the gap between the baseboard and the flooring.
 Quarter-round trims actually, fulfill that space and make the Epoxy flooring look much more attractive.
-So, while getting the removal done of your vinyl flooring, you should first remove those quarter-round trims with the help of a flat pry bar.
+So, while getting the removal done of your vinyl floor, you should first remove those quarter-round trims with the help of a flat pry bar.

 3. Remove All the Baseboard Trims

-For your query How to Remove Vinyl Flooring?
+For your query How to Remove Vinyl Floor?
 You should baseboard trims are commonly used by everyone after getting the installation of flooring done in their space.
 In that case, after the removal of quarter trims, you need to remove the baseboard trims, so that it will be easy for you to get the vinyl flooring removed.
 Place a wood block against the wall to remove those baseboard trims, a few inches above from it.
 Then, put the flat end of the pry bar on the top by noticing where the wall and the trim meet.

 After that, force the bar under the trim so that it could get removed.
 Otherwise, you will need to use a hammer or a rubber mallet for this task.
 Make sure that you put on some hand gloves with the purpose of not getting them injured.
 Remove all the trims against the wall in the very same manner, making the removal task easy for yourself.